OpenBankingUK/opendata-api-docs-pub/pca/personal-current-account.md

-### Represent an overdraft “buffer amount”**
+#### Represent an overdraft: buffer amount

 ![image2017-9-25_12-15-35.png](./images/image2017-9-25_12-15-35.png)

 The diagram above represents the different “credit states” that a PCA can be in, for a sophisticated PCA product – [Barclay’s current account](http://www.barclays.co.uk/current-accounts/bank-charges/) .
 The shaded portions show the “buffer amounts”, which allows an accountholder to exceed a particular credit limit by typically a small amount but be treated as though they’re still in the previous state.

 As shown, when an accountholder execeeds their positive balance, they would typically move in to either an arranged overdraft situation or unarranged borrowing.
 In either case, there may be an “Exceed Balance Buffer” that means that the account will be treated as though they are still in positive balance.